luisjfinol/AVL-Self-Balancing-Tree-Quiz-Generator/README.txt

 README

-Course: cs400
-Semester: Spring 2019
 Project name: A.V.L (Assisted Variable Learning) Quiz Team Members:
-1. Kevin O'Connor, Lec 002, kevinoco97@gmail.com
+1. Kevin O'Connor
-2. Alex Kisch, Lec 002, akisch@wisc.edu
+2. Alex Kisch
-3. Arshad Habib, Lec 002, ahabib3@wisc.edu
-4. Luis Finol, Lec 002, lfinol@wisc.edu

-Notes or comments to the grader:

-- We followed our own design when making this project.
-We made an A.V.L structured quiz.
+3. Luis Finol
+4. Arshad Habib

+- We made an AVL tree quiz generator that extracted information from JSON file uploads to create the question bank that would be used on the quiz.

 - When a question is answered incorrectly, its difficulty field is increased.
 This is done in such a way that the tree (which represents the quiz) is rebalanced to have easier questions